ADAS Windshield Replacement: What You Need to Know

-This page explains how ADAS systems work and what you need to know about ADAS when you're getting your auto glass fixed.
+This page explains how ADAS systems work and what you need to know about ADAS when your windshield needs to when you need a replacement car windshield.

 Introduction to Advanced Driver Assistance Safety (ADAS) Systems